 Giving your dog his much needed exercise will help him/her to use up a great deal of energy.
 That will make your dog too tired to feel bored because then he/she will want to spend time to rest him/herself.
 Not only will exercising help your dog to rest, it is also good for his/her health.

 One great way to exercise your dog is through frisbee.
 Frisbee is played in which you throw the frisbee across and your dog needs to run in order to catch it.
+I would recommend that you order the Hyper Pet Flippy Flopper Dog Frisbee because these are soft which will be better for your dog’s teeth.
 The second thing to ask yourself if your dog is bored is whether he/she has anything to keep him/her busy.
 If not, then I would suggest that you give your dog a stuffed Kong toy.

 If your dog is motivated to escape because he/she saw other dogs on the other side of the fence, that is a warning sign that he/she is feeling lonely.
 So, you will want to ensure that your dog is getting enough personal time with you.
 That way your dog will feel like he/she has somebody to be with.
 Try and make your personal time with your dog fun.